-Any time you need a password, create one that uses a combination of words, numbers, symbols, and upper- and lowercase letters.
-Make it a password that is easy for you to remember, but would be hard for someone else to guess.
-Avoid the most popular combinations, like birthdates, anniversaries, or the names of your spouse, children, or pets.
+Any time you need a password, create one that uses a combination of at least ten numbers, symbols, and upper- and lowercase letters.
+Avoid using common words, as password cracking tools can use every word in the dictionary to try to access your password.
+Make it a password that’s easy for you to remember, but that would be hard for someone else to guess.
+Avoid the most popular choices, like birthdates and anniversaries, or the names of your spouse, children, or pets.

 4. Keep all your software up to date.

-Many viruses and malware programs are specifically designed to “mine” your digital footprint, and they are constantly being updated.
+Many viruses and malware programs are specifically designed to mine your digital footprint, and they are constantly being updated.
 To help protect yourself, make sure that your antivirus software and your other software programs are up to date.
-Older software is more vulnerable to attack.
+Older software can be more vulnerable to attack by hackers.

-Set a password or lock pattern on your mobile device so that it cannot be accessed by other people if you accidentally lose or forget it.
+Set a password or lock pattern on your mobile device.
+That way, your device can’t be accessed by other people if you accidentally lose or misplace it.
 From time to time, review the apps on your phone or tablet.
 What are their privacy or information-sharing settings?
 If you don’t use an app anymore, delete it.

 6. Build your reputation through your behavior.

 Contribute to your positive, professional digital footprint by posting only those things that contribute to the image of you that you want your bosses, banks, or professors to see.
 Skip the negative tweets, un-tag yourself from questionable Facebook photos, and keep critical comments to yourself.
 Instead, consider building a positive reputation by starting a blog or website that showcases your work or a hobby you’re passionate about.